lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 When the trigger `print_start` is received, the TFT switches to **Printing** menu.
 Once on Printing menu, the **pause**, **resume** and **stop** buttons on the menu will be disabled.
 That means only Octoprint will control the print.
-Only on print end or cancel (with triggers `print_end` or `cancel`) the TFT Printing menu is finalized (statistics available etc.) and unlocked (it can be closed).
+Only on print end or cancel (with triggers `print_end` or `cancel`) the TFT Printing menu is finalized (statistics available etc.) and unlocked (the menu can be closed).

 **NOTE:** A new plugin on Octoprint implementing the above protocol should be the preferable way (available to everyone)

 ### Embedded Gcode Thumbnails

-The TFT can display embedded gcode thumbnails in the file viewer using two different flavors: Bigtreetech-style or PrusaSlicer-style.
+The TFT can display embedded gcode thumbnails in the file viewer using two different flavors:

+- Bigtreetech-style
+- PrusaSlicer-style

 ![ps-thumbnail](https://user-images.githubusercontent.com/54359396/121322884-a4b5c380-c90f-11eb-9380-09757d57d84e.png)

 The first type is to store the thumbnails at a specific location in the gcode file using a dedicated Cura plugin or external post-processing script.
-The thumbnail's image data is raw encoded in a format which can be displayed on the TFT without any complex image transformations.
+The thumbnail's image data is raw encoded in a format which can be displayed on the TFT without any complex image transformation.
 Displaying these embedded thumbnails at the TFT is the fastest approach and suitable for all different BigTreeTech's TFT variants.
 Downside is that you either need a dedicated plugin, for example the [BTT 3D Plug-In Suit](https://github.com/bigtreetech/Bigtree3DPluginSuit), or you have to use the post-processing script.